RocketSH/react-playground/README.md

 ### Usage:
 - API:
   - download repo: https://github.com/RocketSH/graphql-playground
-  - run `rails server` after install dependencies and created db (we need this api serves online to fetch data from it)
+  - run `rails server` after installed dependencies and created db (we need this api serves online for data fetching from it)

 - This frondend repo:
   - download repo and install yarn